 What may well be my chef-d’œuvre with duct tape occurred when my children were young and we flew back to my parents’ house in New Jersey for Christmas (see World Airways, Resurrected).
 My uncle and his wife drove us to the Oakland airport in our VW minibus.
 The problem, not unlike the hailstorm in Laramie, Wyoming, was that it had rained quite a bit that winter.
 Unfortunately, the gears in the large, retractable sunroof had jammed, leaving a 3-4-inch space in the roof open to the elements.
 As a stopgap, I sealed the space with–you guessed it–duct tape, intending to fix it as soon as I had time, which my wife interpreted as “never.”

-Somewhere around Moffett Naval Air Station on Highway 101 the duct tape flew off and a gust of wind ripped off the roof and its interior insulation.
+Somewhere around Moffett Naval Air Station on Highway 101 the duct tape flew off and a gust of wind ripped off the roof and its interior panel of insulation.
 It sounded as if a bomb had gone off.
 The inner and outer roofs were now missing, having flown onto the freeway, hitting a roofing truck behind us and shattering its windshield.
 I’m not making this up.
 As it turned out, the contractor driving the truck had just picked up a bunch of undocumented workers and wasn’t interested in sharing any insurance information or involving the Highway Patrol.
 Since no one was injured, they quickly went on their way, the workers looking as if they had just had a near-death experience.
 We were left to brave the wind and rain in what had become an open bus on the freeway.
 Imagine sitting on the top deck of a London bus as it drives through a storm.